 If you would like to know more about your rights in respect of the personal data we hold about you, please contact the Data Protection Officer as below.

 Data Protection Officer:

-The Practice Data Protection Officers are Paul Couldrey of PCIG Consulting Limited and Caroline Million.
-Any queries regarding Data Protection issues should be addressed to them at:
+The Practice Data Protection Officer is Paul Couldrey of PCIG Consulting Limited.
+Any queries regarding Data Protection issues should be addressed to him at:

-Paul Couldry: Email: Couldrey@me.com
+Email: Couldrey@me.com

 Postal: PCIG Consulting Limited